ilsao/CSAPP-Note-and-Labs/README.md

 This repository is the solution for labs in the book Computer Systems: A Programmer's Perspective.

+Each folder corresponds to a specific lab, including my solution and necessary files to run the it.

+If you are intersted in reading my write-up of the lab, please visit my personal website: [https://ilsao.github.io/](https://ilsao.github.io/)

 #  Progress

 - [x] Data Lab